You are here:

 Hampshire Exchange Fees and Financial Aid provides detailed information on the fee policy, withdrawal policy and how financial aid may apply.

-The Hampshire exchange program at Goldsmiths is open to qualified Hampshire College students who have completed two years of college-level study and are in good academic and behavioral standing.
+The Hampshire exchange program at Goldsmiths University is open to division II Hampshire College students.

-Detailed information on Hampshire eligibility requirements and policies is available under the Eligibility Requirements in the Exchange, Field Study, and Short-term Field Course section of the Hampshire College Handbook.
+Review detailed information on eligibility requirements and policies in the Hampshire College Handbook under Exchange, Field Study, & Short-term Field Courses.

 Contact the GEO program manager: